 On a foggy December 4 late afternoon in 1957 her boss let her go home early and she caught an earlier train to Dartford.

 Imagine her horror, tinged with relief, when she heard the 4.56pm on which she would have been a passenger had ploughed into another commuter train outside Lewisham.
-Ninety people were killed, and 173 injured.
+Tragically, ninety people were killed, and 173 injured.
 Betty was thankfully back at home safe and sound.

 The damaged train lines meant Betty couldn't get back to her job in Tooley Street anyway and so she found a temporary job in the Telegraph Paper Mills, Dartford.
 The firm needed more staff and Betty, working initially from her home, recruited nine people, charging 50p a day for each.